Friday Lunch Discussions

 When are Lunch Discussions?

-Our discussions are held every Friday during the fall and spring semesters from 12:00-1:00
+Our discussions are held every-other Friday (with a few exceptions) during the fall and spring semesters from 12:00-1:00 pm over Zoom.

-There is no prior commitment or RSVP required to attend a lunch discussion.
-An up-to-date description of the topic for any given week may be found in the Honors College The Weekly email.
+There is no prior commitment or RSVP required to attend a lunch discussion, although for some lunch discussions we will be discussing literature that requires reading in-advance.
+For those special lunch discussions, the first few students who RSVP will receive a copy of the work for free.
+Make sure to check your TTU email as an up-to-date description of the topic for any given week will be found in the Honors College The Weekly email.

 Become a Lunch Discussion Facilitator